ahaas99/ExploringGeneralizationPotential/README.md

 Changes to the Website(front- and backend) and the database were made to make it possible to evaluate and compare models also on the MedMNIST-C dataset from Di Salvo et al. (2024).

 ![Homescree](images/WebsiteHomescreen.PNG)
 The homescreen displays a leaderboard excerpt for the challenge, provides a brief description of the benchmark, and includes navigation to key pages.

+The website offers a seamless user experience with key sections including a dynamic landing page, detailed descriptions of the datasets and challenges, an interactive leaderboard, a dedicated research hub, an engaging "About Us" page, personalized profile management, and the ability to create an account or log in with ease.
+As a benchmark platform, it also provides the functionality to upload submissions, allowing users to secure their spot on the leaderboard.

 ![Leaderboard](images/WebsiteLeaderboard.PNG)